ShaliniDevulapally/SuperStoreAnalysis-/README.md

-# <span style="color:blue">Super Store Data Analysis Dashboard (2014-2017)</span>
+# <span style="color:blue">Sales Performance Analysis Dashboard (2014-2017)</span>

-Welcome to the **Super Store Data Insights Dashboard**, an interactive tool designed to analyze Super Store data from 2014 to 2017.
+Welcome to the **Sales Performance Data Insights Dashboard**, an interactive tool designed to analyze Super Store data from 2014 to 2017.
 This dashboard provides comprehensive insights into the company's growth in revenue, profits, and product sales across different categories.

 ## <span style="color:green">Problem Statement</span>